Future Credit Students

 If qualified, students may apply for Financial Aid.
 Paying for the cost of a college education requires a partnership among parents, students and the college.
 Each partner has responsibilities to fulfill in meeting that cost.
 Financial aid is money that helps pay for the cost of education (college fees, books and supplies).
 City College of San Francisco (CCSF) participates in most Federal and State financial aid programs.
 More Info

 You will meet with an Academic counselor after you complete your online or in-person Orientation to CCSF.
-You and your counselor will complete the Initial Educational Plan, selecting courses for your first two semesters at City College.
+You and your counselor will complete the Initial Educational Plan, selecting courses for your first one or two semesters at City College.
 More info

 Once you have completed Steps One through Four, the Initial Educational Plan and the Matriculation Component Card must be submitted to Conlan Hall, Room 204 in order to earn the earliest possible registration date.